DCotterill/halixia-hugo/content/ma/become-a-health-coach-478.md

 layout: static
 ---

-Health coaching to improve the health of others and yourself
+Improve the health of others and yourself through coaching.

 If you have a deep interest in health and wellness, why not upskill and coach others.
 Creating a safe space for yourself or others to explore wellbeing and facilitate lifestyle change.